 - Are you a grandfathered plan?
 Check status.
 (General recommendation: move away from the grandfathered plan.)

 - Update your Health FSA contribution limit.

 - If your plan is self-funded, check to see if it’s subject to reinsurance fees.

 - Is your health plan a CHP (controlling health plan)?
 Add HIPAA certification to your to-dos.

-If you are just starting to get your ACA compliance tactics in order, I suggest you start with the ACA resources at the National Council of Nonprofits.
+Are you are just starting to get your ACA compliance tactics in order?
+I suggest you start with the ACA resources at the National Council of Nonprofits.
 It’s okay to not be totally confident that your ACA compliance house is in order.
-However, you do want to do a little research before asking questions, otherwise you’ll scare off the better CPA advisors and benefits consultants.
+However, you do want to do a little research before asking questions.
+Otherwise you’ll scare off the better CPA advisors and benefits consultants.
 Particularly if you start with “we were hoping this would all go away.”
 Fortunately, most dedicated benefits brokers are well equipped to help you with ACA and ERISA compliance.